North Carolina Attorneys Helping With All Aspects Of Immigration

 For lawful permanent residents to qualify for the possibility of 42A, cancellation of removal, they must:

-It is also possible that you may be able to avoid removal on the basis of something like Asylum, Waivers, Adjustment of Status, or Prosecutorial Discretion.
-If you are facing the potential of deportation, then the sooner you contact us at Steven T. Meier, PLLC, the sooner we can work to try to prevent deportation.
+It is also possible that you may avoid removal on the basis of certain circumstances, like asylum, waivers, adjustment of status, or prosecutorial discretion.
+If you are facing the potential of deportation, then the sooner you contact us at Steven T. Meier, PLLC, the sooner we can work to try to prevent your deportation.

 However, to be granted asylum, applicants must be able to show that they fit the criteria.
 These include: